 Congruence is the term used to define an object and its mirror image.
 Two objects or shapes are said to be congruent if they superimpose on each other.
-Their shape and dimensions are same.
-In case of geometric figures, line segments with same length are congruent and angles with same measure are congruent.
-Let’s see criteria of congruence of triangles with proof.
+Their shape and dimensions are the same.
+In the case of geometric figures, line segments with the same length are congruent and angle with the same measure are congruent.

-A polygon made of three line segments forming three angles is known as Triangle.
+A closed polygon made of three line segments forming three angles is known as a Triangle.

-Two triangles are said to be congruent if their sides have same length and angles have same measure.
-Thus two triangles can be superimposed side to side and angle to angle.
+Two triangles are said to be congruent if their sides have the same length and angles have same measure.
+Thus, two triangles can be superimposed side to side and angle to angle.

-In the above figure, D ABC and D PQR are congruent triangles.
+In the above figure, Δ ABC and Δ PQR are congruent triangles.
 This means,

-Vertices: A and P, B and Q, and C and R are same.
+Vertices: A and P, B and Q, and C and R are the same.

 Sides: AB=PQ, QR= BC and AC=PR;

 Congruent triangles are triangles having corresponding sides and angles to be equal.
-Congruence is denoted by the symbol ≅.
-They have same area and same perimeter.
+Congruence is denoted by the symbol “≅”.
+From the above example, we can write ABC ≅ PQR.
+They have the same area and the same perimeter.

-Congruence of triangles can be predicted without actually measuring the sides and angles.
-Different rules of congruence of triangles are as follows:
+The full form of CPCT is Corresponding parts of Congruent triangles.
+After proving triangles congruent, the remaining dimension can be predicted without actually measuring the sides and angles of a triangle.
+Different rules of congruency are as follows.

 If all the three sides of one triangle are equivalent to the corresponding three sides of the second triangle, then the two triangles are said to be congruent by SSS rule.